 In Excel 365 and Excel 2019 versions, you can use the CONCAT function to combine text from a range spread over different rows.

 - First, type the below formula in Cell C5 to join text from the range B5:B7.

 - Press Enter, you will get the combined text as below.

 5. Applying Excel TEXTJOIN Function to Join Rows

 You can use the TEXTJOIN Function in Excel to combine text from different rows.

 - Type the following formula in Cell C5 and hit Enter from the keyboard.

 - Consequently, we will get the following concatenated text.

-6. TRANSPOSE and CONCATENATE Functions to Concatenate Rows
+6. Joining TRANSPOSE and CONCATENATE Functions to Add Rows

 - Firstly, type the below formula in Cell C5 but do not press Enter.